Legal

 This Privacy Policy explains how we collect, use, store, share, and otherwise process personal data when you:

-This policy does not govern third-party websites, services, or pages that you access separately, such as LinkedIn, Companies House, or other external sites, except to the extent that the Extension or Platform reads data from those pages or sends data to or from those services at your request.
+This policy does not govern third-party websites, services, or pages that you access separately, such as LinkedIn, Companies House, or other external sites, except to the extent that the Extension reads visible content from supported LinkedIn company pages or LinkedIn profile pages after your opt-in, or sends relevant extracted fields to the configured Fixr backend at your request.

 3. Data Controller and Processor Roles